-Step 7: Let the wreath cool and then decorate with the icing.
+Step 7: As you let the pastry wreath cool, decorate with the colored icing.
 With this particular one, I did a double batch for a larger crowd.

-Hope you guys get a chance to try it and if you do, tag me so I can see! xo, CupKate
+Really hope you guys get a chance to try this delicious recipe and if you do, please tag me so I can see!